92GC/sui-twap-oracle/README.md

 This project is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.txt).

 ## How to use
 Full logic is available in ./oracle.move.
-For a duplicate oracle implementation with full method and test suite see ./oracle-tests/
+For full test suite see ./oracle-tests/

 ## Alternative
 Here is an oracle implementation on Solana https://github.com/metaDAOproject/futarchy/blob/develop/programs/amm/src/state/amm.rs